BattletechModders/TisButAScratch/README.md

 `crewOrCockpitCustomID` - List<string> - list of CustomId (from CustomComponents) that defines "cockpit components" which will inflict injuries on critical hits.
 Only for vehicles and non-head-mounted cockpits (in the case of head-mounted cockpits, injuries are inflicted by normal "head hit" system).

 `lifeSupportCustomID` - List<string> - list of CustomId (from CustomComponents) that defines specific life support components which, if a torso-mounted cockpit is used and `"lifeSupportSupportsLifeTM": true` will cause an injury or pilot death when life support is critted or destroyed, respectively.
-Also used by `hostileEnvironmentsEject` below.

 `isTorsoMountStatName` - string, name of bool statistic being used in gear to determine whether a torso-mounted cockpit is being used.
 Example stat effect added to torso-mount cockpit component below: